Home

 α Camelopardalis (alpha Camelopardalis)

-α Camelopardalis is a supergiant star in the constellation of Camelopardalis.
+α Camelopardalis is a supergiant star of spectral class O9 in the constellation of Camelopardalis.

 α Camelopardalis visual magnitude is 4.29.
-Because of its moderate brightness, α Camelopardalis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, α Camelopardalis is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.29